 Build Your Chase Ultimate Rewards Strategy

 The perfect strategy will vary from person to person.
-The most common strategy includes using the Chase Sapphire Preferred, Chase Freedom, and Chase Freedom Unlimited.
-You’ll pay one $95 annual fee (Sapphire Preferred), but you earn two points per dollar on travel & dining, five points in rotating categories each quarter, and 1.5 points on all other purchases.
+The most common strategy includes using the Chase Sapphire Preferred, Chase Freedom Flex, and Chase Freedom Unlimited.
+You’ll pay one $95 annual fee (Sapphire Preferred), but you earn five points per dollar in rotating categories each quarter, three points on dining, drugstores, and travel, and 1.5 points on all other purchases.

 If you enjoy our posts, consider supporting Points to Neverland by using one of our links in this post to apply for your next credit card.
 You get the same great deal and we get some points for pointing you in the right direction.
 Thanks!